 Searching for the perfect pair of jeans can be frustrating, but if you get them right, they’ll end up being the best thing in your closet.
-We spoke with 20 stylish guys who know a lot about jeans — stylists, designers, retailers, podcasters, fashion writers, and denim nerds — to hear about their favorite pairs, from wide-legged selvedge that brightens with every wear, to styles for guys with big thighs, to sustainably made Swedish jeans with “vegan leather” patches.
+We spoke with 30 stylish guys who care a lot about jeans — designers, retailers, podcasters, fashion writers, stylists, and other denim nerds — to hear about their favorite pairs, from classic Levi’s 501s, to styles for guys with big thighs, to some black jeans that one chef owns eight pairs of.

 Best straight-fit jeans for men

 “If we’re going to talk about jeans that every man should have in their closet, a pair of good-old Levi’s” is a must, according to Amy Leverton, the author of Denim Dudes: Street Style, Vintage, Workwear, Obsession.
 Getting a pair of Levi’s is “almost a rite of passage,” she adds, noting that the 501 is still the gold standard.
 With more men telling us they live in their 501s more than any other pair on this list, that certainly seems to be the case.